HWeber-tech/emp_proving_ground_v1/docs/operations/managed_ingest_connectors.md

 an in-memory Redis client and the Kafka bridge stubs already covered by the runtime guardrails.
 As a result the evidence produced by the CLI matches what operators see once the ingest slice is promoted.

+Pair the connector report with the `tools.operations.institutional_ingest_readiness` CLI when you need a single artefact that combines the manifest, optional connectivity probes, and a failover drill snapshot for audits or promotion reviews.【F:tools/operations/institutional_ingest_readiness.py†L1-L246】【F:tests/tools/test_institutional_ingest_readiness_cli.py†L30-L95】